danielcasique/java-pratices/src/main/java/RestockingTheWarehouse/README.md

 remaining number of items to be purchased, or the number that must be sold after the purchase from the primary supplier.

-For example, there are containers with itemCount = [10,20,30,40,15].
+For Example, there are containers with itemCount = [10,20,30,40,15].
 If the target quantity target = 80, the manager will start buying at index 0 and continue until all available units are purchased or until at least 80 units have been purchased.
 The manager will buy containers with